 |November 2016 – GCSE Maths and English||Thursday 12th January 2017|

 |Summer 2017 – GCE A Level||Thursday 17th August 2017|

 - Specification and Unit Level Grade Boundaries these detail the marks required to obtain each grade at unit and qualification level.
 It is especially important to check this information when your qualification grade is awarded (GCSE, AS level, A level etc) as, if you are close to the upper grade boundary, there may be a chance that you could achieve the better grade if you apply for one of the Post Results Services.
 Please refer to the Awarding Body websites for information regarding Grade Boundaries.
 There are links to pages for students and grade boundaries from the front page of each website (see below).

 - HHS Guide to Post Results Services gives details of the options available to you if you are unhappy with your results.

 - Post Results Services Application Form

-- Post Results Deadline & Fees Information
+- Exam Board Post Results Fees 2017

 Each exam board’s procedures for obtaining official confirmation of examination results following the loss or destruction of certificates are detailed on their website.
-Please click on the exam board name to be taken to the relevant webpage.
+Please click on the exam board name below to be taken to the relevant webpage.